MrF3lix/generative-model-evaluation-toolkit/README.md

 3. Run `uv sync` in the root folder of the repository
 4. Create your custom `config.yaml` file to define your pipeline.

+## Architecture

+Read more about the [architecture](./docs/architecture.md) and decisions during the development of this tooklit.

 ## Config